Vestry: Residual ecclesiastical use

 Following the removal of civil powers in 1894, the vestry meetings continued to administer church matters in Church of England parishes until the Parochial Church Councils (Powers) Measure 1921 Act established parochial church councils as their successors.
 Since then, the only remnant of the vestry meeting has been the meeting of parishioners, which is convened annually solely for the election of churchwardens of the ecclesiastical parish.
-This is sometime referred to as the "annual vestry meeting".
-All other roles of the vestry meetings are now undertaken by parochial church councils.
+This is sometimes referred to as the "annual vestry meeting".
+Parochial church councils now undertake all other roles of the vestry meetings.

 The term vestry continues to be used in some other denominations, denoting a body of lay members elected by the congregation to run the business of a church parish.
 This is the case in the Scottish, and the American Episcopal Churches, and in Anglican ecclesiastical provinces such as Australia, Canada and New Zealand.
 In the American Episcopal church, vestry members are generally elected annually and serve as the legal representatives of the church.
 Within the Church of Ireland the term "select vestry" is used to describe the members of the parish who are elected to conduct the affairs of the parish.